 - Not overreach or squat low to pick up items

 Use a home safety checklist

 Sure, home is where the heart is.
-But it can also be dangerous, if we're not careful.
+But without planning, it can become dangerous easily.
 Everyday items can lead to elderly falls.
-There are many things you or your loved one could do around the home to prevent falls and any resulting injuries from falls.
+There are many precautions you or your loved one could take around the home to prevent falls and any resulting injuries from falls.